snazonlike/XJTLU-etd-pdf-downloader/README.md

 > Please leave a star if it works.

 > [!IMPORTANT]
-> The viewer name watermark on the top left of the pdf will not be removed.
+> The viewer name watermark will not be removed.

 ## Code